Skip to main content

 Seasonal

-Gjirokastër regional specialty: dried figs and grapes cooked in syrup with spices.
-Served warm or cold.
-Traditional winter dessert when fresh fruit unavailable.
-Represents Albanian fruit preservation traditions and southern cooking.
+A Gjirokastër specialty: dried figs and grapes cooked in spiced syrup, served warm or cold.
+It's a winter dessert from the days when fresh fruit wasn't around, and it speaks to the southern habit of preserving fruit.

 vegetarianvegan